DeathAruban/Loot-Bag-MCBE/README.md

 # Item
 item: ( in the item enter what type of object you want to give the player a block, an item whatever you want as in the example below but every time you add an item increase the value, here for example I give 2 items so value 1 item and value 2 item, if you add more you increase )
 Inside the item you can insert other values to customize the object when it is given, you can put
+- id:( here is the id of the item )
+- name: ( the name you want to give the item when it is given to the player )
+- amount ( the quantity of that item that must give the player 1 diamond or 3 diamonds )
+- lore ( the description then the lore you want to give to the item when it is given to the player )
 ```json5
  item:{
    1:{id:"minecraft:emerald",name:'base', amount:5},